 The issue is when you’re managing five, a dozen or more wind farms.
 You can either scale your team in proportion to your assets (let’s say, two people per wind farm)…or you can invest in asset management software to help you with the hundreds of tasks and “checkboxes” in wind energy management.

 When you’re hiring a wind asset manager, you need to know what to look for (check).
 When you’re developing the project, you need to conduct stakeholder consultation to speak to local community members (check).
 When you’re reporting on the progress of your wind portfolio, you need to consolidate data from several wind farms (check).
-When you’re visiting the land to fix issues identified in a report, you need a landowners’ checklist—special conditions of the land, deadlines or blackout periods, and all of the other details I spoke about in my post about wind energy land leases (check, check, check).
+When you’re visiting the land to fix issues identified in a report, you need a landowner to be onboard and willing to cooperate.
+Communicating and clearing out any misunderstands is essential – more so at the beginning of the wind project.
+I speak about all the wind energy land lease misunderstanding in this post (check, check, check).

 And that’s just a few of the hundreds of tasks that wind developers, owners and asset managers need to keep on top of.